bobhairgrove/Argp-plus-plus/README.md

 Written by Robert Hairgrove.
 Copyright (c) 2017 by Robert Hairgrove and the Free Software Foundation.
-All feature requests and bug reports are welcome and should be sent to Robert Hairgrove <code@roberthairgrove.com>, or you can create an issue at Github under the project URL mentioned above.
+All feature requests and bug reports are welcome and should be sent to Robert Hairgrove, <code@roberthairgrove.com>, or you can create an issue at Github under the project URL mentioned above.

 --